epfl-dlab/transformers-CFG/README.md

 }
 ```

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgement
+## Acknowledgements

-This project is derived from the [torch-grammars](https://github.com/Shopify/torch-grammar) project, which was derived from the [llama-cpp](https://github.com/ggerganov/llama.cpp) project.
+This project is derived from the [torch-grammars](https://github.com/Shopify/torch-grammar) project, which was itself derived from the [llama-cpp](https://github.com/ggerganov/llama.cpp) project.